-PACT is committed under an operating lease for its current office space through June 30, 2014.
-This lease is expected to continue or be replaced with a similar lease however no signed agreement is yet in place.
-The future minimum payments for the current lease total \$17,360 for the year ending December 31, 2014.
-Lease expenditures for the facilities in 2013 were \$34,721.
+PACT is committed under an operating lease for its current office space through June 30, 2016.
+This lease is expected to continue or be replaced with a similar lease, however, no signed agreement is yet in place.
+Lease expenditures for the facilities in 2014 were \$34,979.
+Future minimum payments for the current lease total \$52,858 ending June 30, 2016.